-There’s two outcomes of goal-setting for SMEs - they either exceed their goals and head in the right direction, and if they aren’t heading in the right direction, the businesses move forward by taking up corrective measures.
+There’s two outcomes of goal-setting for SMEs - they either exceed their objectives and head in the right direction, and if they aren’t heading in the right direction, the businesses move forward by taking up corrective measures.

 However, the obvious question arises - How do SMEs achieve their goals?
 A rising startup may have clear goals, but may not know the methodology to use to achieve them.
 To achieve a goal, you need a framework.
 This article by Atlassian spells out eight of the most common strategic planning frameworks that can aid SMEs to develop different aspects of their business’ goals.